alexshtf/alexshtf.github.io/_posts/2026-05-30-Spectrum-Moreau.md

 Note, here we're using the smoothed out version $$\tilde{\lambda}_{k, \alpha}$$ we've just developed, rather than the exact eigenvalue.
 But the idea is similar - we use _one_ neuron, composed of a linear combination of the features + a nonlinear activation in the form of the smoothed-out eigenvalue function.

 Here, we shall use our module above.
-The linear combination is performed by an `nn.Linear` layer, producing $$d \times (d + 1)$$ vectors, which are then reshaped to matrices.
+The linear combination is performed by an `nn.Linear` layer, producing $$d(d + 1) / 2$$ vectors, which are then reshaped to matrices.
 By default, we'll be targeting the mid-eigenvalue.

 ```python
 class SmoothKthEigvalhModel(nn.Module):